 - 3/4 potting soil, 1/4 pumice or perlite

 The stems of this Philodendron grow long.
-I’m going to let mine trail, but some twine up the macrame hangers on their own.
+I let mine trail, but some twine up the macrame hangers on their own.

 I included this section because you might want to train your plant to grow upwards if you don’t want it to trail.
-Moss poles are a common method of support but you can also use a smaller-sized trellis, piece of bark, or bamboo hoops.
+Moss poles are a standard support method, but you can also use a smaller-sized trellis, piece of wood, or bamboo hoops.

 Whether you tip prune or do more extensive pruning is up to you.

-The Brasil is a snap to propagate.
+The brasil is a snap to propagate.
 You’ll see nodes on the stems.
-In nature, those are the aerial roots used for anchoring their stems to other plants as they climb and grow.
+In nature, those are the aerial roots anchoring their stems to other plants as they climb and grow.

-To propagate by stem cuttings, prune a stem right below a node and aerial root.
-Make sure your Pruners Are Clean & Sharp.
-They can be put in water or a light mix to root.
-By the way, you should see roots appearing in about 2 weeks.
+To propagate by stem cuttings, prune a stem right below a leaf node and aerial root (make sure your pruners are clean & sharp).
+The cuttings can be put in water or a light mix to root.
+By the way, you should see roots appearing in about two weeks.

 I prefer to root in water because I can easily see the progress.
-Keep the bottom node or 2 covered with water.
-Change the water every 5-7 days to keep it fresh.
+Keep the bottom node or two covered with water.
+Change the water every 7-10 days to keep it fresh.

-Pests tend to live inside where the leaf hits the stem and also underneath the leaves so check these areas from time to time.
+Pests live inside where the leaf hits the stem and underneath the leaves, so check these areas occasionally.

 It’s best to take action as soon as you see any pests because they multiply like crazy.
-They can travel from houseplant to houseplant fast so make you get them under control pronto.
+They can travel from houseplant to houseplant fast, so make sure to get them under control pronto.

 Your Philodendron Brasil is turning green because the light level is too low.
 They need bright natural light to keep that beautiful chartreuse variegation in their foliage.

-First of all, if it’s an occasional yellow leaf, there’s no need to worry.
+First, there’s no need to worry if it’s an occasional yellow leaf.
 That’s the natural growth habit of any plant.

 It’s hard to pinpoint the exact cause without knowing more details like pot size, soil type, watering schedule, and your home’s environment.

-There are a few reasons for yellowing leaves: inconsistent watering (including too much or too little), too much fertilizing, light exposure (too much or too little), the soil mix is too heavy or there’s a lack of drainage.
+There are a few reasons for yellowing leaves: inconsistent watering (including too much or too little), too much fertilizing, light exposure (too much or too little), the soil mix being too heavy, or a lack of good drainage.

-It’s not integral to Philodendron Brasil care, but if your home is dry, it would certainly appreciate the misting.
-No need to overdo, once or twice a week would be plenty.
+It’s not integral to Philodendron Brasil care, but it would undoubtedly appreciate the misting if your home is dry.
+No need to overdo it; once or twice a week would be plenty.

 If yours has small brown tips, that’s in reaction to dry air.
-If the tips are larger, that’s usually a watering issue.
+If the tips are more significant, that’s usually a watering or fertilizing issue.

 Your Philodendron Brasil will do fine if slightly root-bound.
-They grow fast so it’ll do much better if you repot it 1 size larger.
-For example, mine is currently growing in a 6″ pot and when I repot, it’ll go into an 8″ pot.
+They grow fast, so it’ll do much better if you repot it one pot size larger at some point.
+For example, mine was growing in a 6″ pot, and a few months ago, I repotted it into an 8″ pot.

-Philodendron Brasil care is easy, the plant trails like crazy, and the foliage is flashy in a fun way.
+The Philodendron Brasil plant is one to add to your collection of green babies.
+It’s flashy in a fun way.
 What’s not to love?!